 - Flat Surface – A table in the garage that is flat is the best place to paint your wood signs.
 This keeps the paint even while drying.

-- Cover On The Table – An old sheet or old towels work perfect for protecting the table or flat surface you are using from any spillage which may occur.
+- Cover On The Table – An old sheet or old towel works perfectly for protecting the table or flat surface you are using from any spillage which may occur.

-Ensure you paint your wood signs in a well ventilated area, preferably outside on a patio or yard if possible.
+Ensure you paint your wood in a well-ventilated area, preferably outside on a patio or yard if possible.
 If that is not possible due to weather or the temperature, the garage is a good place where you can open a window to ventilate any fumes which come from the paint you are using.

 Depending on who you research you get varying opinions on what kind of paints to use when painting wood signs.
-Since I was looking at painting in general, not lettering, I had a hard time finding information.
+Since I was looking at paint for wood in general, not lettering, I had a hard time finding information.
 So I have compiled a list below to help you in your effort.

-There are many things to consider when choosing your paint for your wood sign.
+There are many things to consider when choosing your paint for your wood project.

-- Wood Type – Different types of wood accept paint in different ways MDF, plywood or pine and walnut for example.
-The main point is to consider what paint do you want to use.
+- Wood Type – Different types of wood accept paint in different ways MDF, plywood or pine, and walnut for example.
+The main point is to consider what paint you want to use.
 Most applications will use Acrylic paint with no issues.

-- Varied Color – This is important to consider especially if you have a specific color to match for a logo, business wood sign or you have a specific color you are look to match.
+- Varied Color – “Wood Color Paint” – This is important to consider especially if you have a specific color to match for a logo, business wood sign or you have a specific color you are looking to match.

-- Can you mix or lighten – Most of the paints I researched have the ability to be mixed to lighten to color variations, however some don’t – Be sure to look when you pick your paint or consult the salesperson or website where you are buying your paint.
+- Can You Mix – Most of the paints I researched to have the ability to be mixed to lighten or darken to color variations, however, some don’t – Be sure to look when you pick your paint or consult the salesperson or website where you are buying your paint.